 Best Bang for the Buck

-It's a one size diaper so there's no need to keep purchasing additional diapers as your baby sizes up.
-Although one size, this diaper is trim and sleek, providing a snug and comfortable fit on baby with no extra bulk.
-The insert fabric is soft to the touch and the cover feels wonderful too - you can tell that it's a high-quality product.
+We find this to one of the most user-friendly diapers.
+As a hybrid system, it is simple and flexible to suit daytime, overnight, and on-the-go needs.
+Parents have four insert options to choose from, all compatible with the same cover.
+This diaper is a one size diaper, so there's no need to keep purchasing additional products as your baby sizes up.
+Although one size, this diaper is trim and sleek, providing a snug and comfortable fit with no extra bulk.
+The insert fabric is soft to the touch, and the cover feels terrific too - you can tell that it's a high-quality product.
 It doesn't have the plastic-like feel that many hybrid covers do and we appreciate the stretchy tabs for the extended movement they allow.

 Read review: Flip Hybrid

 GroVia offers excellent package sets at a discounted price to get you started.
 They also have a Snap Conversion Program where you can send in your GroVia shell with hook and loop closures and have them convert the Velcro into snaps.
 We only tested the GroVia Hybrid in snaps.

 Read review: GroVia Hybrid

 We recommend the bumGenius Freetime for those looking for a cloth system that is most comparable to disposables.
 It was the highest scoring AIO cloth system in our roundup of 15 cloth diaper systems and placed an impressive 4th place.
 Also, the Freetime performs admirably in fit/leakage and comfort with a 9 of 10, and an 8 for ease-of-use.
 Absorbency is where the Freetime loses points, however, with a 5 of 10, it is the 8th most absorbent diaper in the group.
 Although line-drying is required, it dries very quickly with energy conservation as a nice bonus.